aims-PAX: Parallel Active eXploration for the automated construction of Machine Learning Force Fields: Main:

-AL has been successfully applied to a plethora of applications.
-For example, Young et al.\cite{Young2021_AL_ex2} used active learning to iteratively improve a MLFF that was able to accurately simulate solvents and selected chemical reactions.
-In a study by Stark et al.\cite{Stark2024_AL_ex3}, an AL workflow leveraging clustering algorithms was used to model reactive hydrogen dynamics on copper surfaces.
-Furthermore, Mohanty et al.\cite{mohanty2023mlff} showed how AL was necessary to augment a dataset for efficiently training MLFFs for polymer dynamics and Kang et al.\cite{Kang2024_AL_ex9} highlighted how AL was crucial to model strongly anharmonic materials.
-Numerous other successful AL applications can be found in the literature.~\cite{Zhang2019_AL_ex1,Smith2018_AL_ex2,Zhang2023_AL_ex4, shambhawi2021_AL_ex5,Sivaraman2020_AL_ex6, Kuryla2025_AL_ex7, Erhard2024_AL_ex8,Vandermause2024_AL_ex10,Duschatko2024_AL_ex11,Xie2023_AL_ex12, Vandermause2022_AL_ex13, johansson2022_AL_ex14, Xie2021_AL_ex15, Matsumura2025,gurleksharma2025} While AL is always beneficial in the data collection process, the automation degree of the procedure varies broadly.
+While AL is always beneficial in the data collection process, the automation degree of the procedure varies broadly.
 Often, AL is done manually or by users who develop tailored scripts for their specific problems.
 This situation results in the need for expert knowledge, such as selecting starting geometries, setting uncertainty thresholds, or deciding when to stop sampling.
 Additionally, employing collections of custom scripts instead of a defined workflow makes the process less accessible to new practitioners and less reproducible by other researchers.
 In recent years, the community has started addressing these challenges by offering various automated software solutions.
 For example, in the DFT codes such as the \textsc{Vienna ab initio simulation package} (VASP)\cite{Kresse1993_VASP1,Kresse1996_VASP2, Kresse1996_VASP3}, \textsc{CASTEP}\cite{Clark2005_castep, Stenczel2023_castep_ml} and the \textsc{Amsterdam Modeling Suite} (AMS)\cite{AMS2025} different automated AL workflows are implemented.
 Next to AL methods directly integrated into quantum chemistry codes, there also exist separate software packages offering AL or automated simulation functionalities such as \textsc{FLARE}\cite{Vandermause2020_FLARE}, \textsc{CatFlow}\cite{liu_catflow_2025}, \textsc{Alebrew}\cite{Zaverkin2024}, \textsc{PsiFlow}\cite{Vandenhaute2023_psiflow}, \textsc{ALmoMD}\cite{almomd}, apax\cite{doi:10.1021/acs.jcim.5c01221} or \textsc{PAL}\cite{PAL}.
-Although such tools have helped establish MLFFs and AL as a standard tool in molecular simulations, there is a potential for improvements that we address in this work, in particular with respect to the efficiency of configurational space exploration, hardware utilization and support for multisystem sampling.
+Although such tools have helped establish MLFFs and AL as a standard tool in molecular simulations, there is a potential for improvements that we address in this work, in particular with respect to the efficiency of configurational space exploration, hardware utilization, support for multi-system sampling and seamless data generation for periodic materials and finite molecular systems.